Salting & Brine Operations

 Snow Storm Parking

-The Snow Route Parking Ban is put into effect by the Police Department upon notification by the Street Division foreman that 2” of snow has accumulated and additional snowfall is predicted.
+The Snow Route Parking Ban is put into effect by the Police Department upon notification by the Public Works Division Manager that 2” of snow has accumulated and additional snowfall is predicted.
 Snow routes (detailed in Section 10.40.060 of the St. Charles Municipal Code) are marked with blue signs.
 The Police Department will begin enforcing these parking regulations approximate one hour after the 2” accumulation has been reached.

 A citywide parking ban may be put into effect with 3” or more of snow has accumulated and full plowing operations are underway.
 Cars may be towed to a cleared street or designated parking lot.
 The Police Department will begin enforcing these parking regulations approximately one hour after the 3” accumulation is reached.